Q&A

 If your previous work was in an unrelated field, you can simply list the companies: “Positions with ABC, DEF, and XYZ.”
 Whatever additional experience you decide to include on your resume, make sure you demonstrate why it’s important to the job you’re applying for by quantifying the work experience and your accomplishments.

-READ ALSO: What is an example of sunset industry?
+READ ALSO: What is the purpose of having a president?

 Should you include all-encompassing skills on your resume?